joshua-arts/rocket-league-stats-api/README.md

 ## Contributing

-If you'd like to contribute to the API, feel free to reach out or just go ahead and mark a pull request!
+If you'd like to contribute to the API, feel free to reach out or just go ahead and make a pull request!

 Special thanks to [Slokh](https://twitter.com/Slokh_) for maintaining the database that this API uses and for allowing me access!